Recognizing the Merits of Artisanal Small-Scale Fishing

 Artesmar® is a unique initiative for fishery improvement, dedicated to artisanal small-scale fisheries worldwide.
 The program recognizes high catch selectivity and low impacts on aquatic habitats as important merits of many small-scale fisheries.

 Artesmar® addresses the specific challenges of small-scale fisheries and offers a functional framework for stepwise fishery improvement.
 By creating direct market access for seafood caught by smallholder fishers, the initiative uses market-incentivized processes and socioeconomic benefits as key drivers for the development of more sustainable business and fishing practices.
+Blueyou leads and participates in Fishery Improvement Projects (FIPs).
+To increase transparency and information quality, we use Artesmar® as a FIP framework with sets of criteria for eligibility, improvement and CoC, whereas compliance with these criteria is thrid-party verified.
+Artesmar® furthermore serves as brand for artisanal small-scale fisheries using selective catch methods to create an identity on international markets for the respective fishery products and to market their merits.

 Learn more about existing Artesmar® fishery improvement projects, their current status, specific fishery improvement plans and the process of independent verification against the Artesmar® improvement criteria:

-Download Section: Documentation and Verification of Artesmar® Fisheries
+Documentation and Verification of Artesmar® Fisheries

 The Artesmar® program was launched in early 2013 and will be promoted worldwide.
 Click below to learn about our existing projects and how artisanal fishermen have mastered the art of selective fishing.